 Most dogs will be tired after a full day of play!
 It is not unexpected to find that your dog wants to drink a lot of water and snooze!
 Some dogs may be excited to see you and still playful at pickup (to show you what he’s been doing all day ;)) but then crash at home.

 All dogs passing through our facility are fully vaccinated for rabies, distemper and bordetella, no exceptions!
 Having the vaccinations for your pup helps prevent them from spreading these diseases from one dog to another.
 Of course, just like when people socialize, when dogs spend time with other dogs, they may be exposed to doggy colds or other bacteria that they cannot be vaccinated against.
 Further, vaccines are not foolproof.
-The bordetella (kennel cough) vaccine, for example, targets the most common strains of doggy flu presenting itself in the region, in much the same way as the human flu shot.
-But other strains do exist, and we have seen kennel cough spread even when dogs are vaccinated — and even when they don’t come to daycare; they may have just met another dog on the street!
+The bordetella (kennel cough) vaccine, for example, targets the most common strains of doggy flu but other strains do exist, and we have seen kennel cough spread even when dogs are vaccinated — and even when they don’t come to daycare; they may have just met another dog on the street!
 Long story short: We take every measure to keep things sanitary and clean to deter germs spreading but there’s always some risk that your pup could pick something up at daycare, especially if he or she is young and the immune system is still developing.
 The good news is that the body’s immunity general benefits from learning how to fight these bugs.
-Plus, we think the benefits of doggy daycare far outweigh the risk of a cold — it’s the same reason we brave crowded subways and bustling social events 🙂
+Plus, we think the benefits of doggy daycare far outweigh the risk of a cold — it’s the same reason we brave crowded subways and bustling social events

-Most nights we keep a staff member on for the overnight hours to sleep in our bedroom area in the facility with the dogs.
-Dogs that like to snuggle are in luck – we have plenty of room in the bed for that!
-We also have comfy dog beds and cushions set up for those who like their own space.
-If your dog is trained to sleep in a crate at night, we do have crates available to them as well.
-During especially busy times, such as over the Christmas holidays, we may select shy, sensitive or nervous dogs to spend the night at an insured staff member’s home rather than in the facility; this helps us to ensure the dog’s comfort and reduces the demand on our overnight staff.
+Our facility is set up for your dog to spend the night cage-free in bed with our overnight staff member, on a comfy dog bed, or in a separate suite space if they prefer to be a bit independent.
+If your dog is trained to sleep in a crate at night or simply prefers it, we do have crates available.
+During especially busy times, such as over the December holidays, we may select shy, sensitive or nervous dogs to spend the night at an insured staff member’s home rather than in the facility; this helps us to ensure the dog’s comfort and reduces the demand on our overnight staff.
 Similarly, on nights when we have two or fewer dogs booked for boarding, your pup may spend an overnight at a staff member’s home and return to our facility in the morning.

 Plan to bring your dog in with a collar and leash/any walking equipment you use as well as regular food and any medications.
 You do not need to bring bowls or toys as we do not share these items and have plenty of our own.
 You are welcome to bring a small comfort item such as a blanket if it will make your dog more comfortable, but do be advised that other dogs may try to use it, too!

 We strongly recommend against changing your dog’s food and like to keep them on their regular diet to prevent any digestive troubles.
-In the event of an emergency, we do have Wellness kibble in stock.
+In the event of an emergency, we do have American Journey (salmon) kibble in stock.

 In the event of illness or injury, we always contact you and/or your emergency contact immediately to advise you of the situation and to make decisions about next steps.
 Should your dog need urgent medical care, Animal Loving Care does have a working relationship with a 24 hour emergency vet.
 For less pressing matters, we will seek your counsel on whether you would like us to bring your dog in for a vet visit at your expense.